Microsoft/IntuneDocs.pt-pt/intune/fundamentals/manage-windows-pcs-with-microsoft-intune.md

 ## <a name="requirements-for-intune-pc-client-management"></a>Requisitos para a gestão do cliente de PC do Intune

 **Hardware**:
-Veja a seguir os requisitos mínimos de hardware para instalar o software cliente do Intune:
+Seguem-se os requisitos mínimos de hardware para a instalação do software do cliente Intune:

 |Requisito|Mais informações|
 |---------------|--------------------|